ButcherDing/ButcherDing/README.md

 #### How do I stand out from the pack?
 What makes me ✨ _special_ ✨:

-- I made [this](https://ines-chuaqui-preview.netlify.app/) myself - ([repo here](https://github.com/ButcherDing/ines-chuaqui)).
+- I made [this app](https://ines-chuaqui-preview.netlify.app/) myself - ([repo here](https://github.com/ButcherDing/ines-chuaqui)).
 It has the stamp of approval of my mentor, a senior engineer who works with React every day.
 Happy to talk about it line by line.
 Not a copy-pasta.

 - A background in sustainability and education.
 I care a lot about learning, sharing my knowledge with others, and the impact of the things I do.